 5. CUSTOMER OBLIGATIONS AND LIMITATIONS

 5.2.
-Customer shall not (and shall not allow any third party to) (i) copy, reproduce, sell, license (or sub-license), lease, loan, assign, transfer, or pledge the Solutions or any part thereof, or otherwise permit any third party to do any of the foregoing; (ii) modify, copy, display, disassemble, decompile, reverse engineer, revise or enhance or republish or create any derivative works or otherwise merge or utilize all or any part of the Solutions with or into any third party materials or components or attempt to access or discover the Service’s source code; (iii) place the Solution onto a server so that it is accessible via a public network or use the Solution for timesharing or for service bureau purposes; (iv) ship, transfer, or export the Solution or any component thereof or use the Solution in any manner prohibited by law, including without limitation to, sell, distribute, export or download Solutions into (or to a national or resident of) Cuba, Iran, Iraq, Libya, North Korea, Sudan, Lebanon or Syria, or otherwise in violation of any export or import restrictions, laws or regulations of the U.S. or Israel or any foreign agency or authority.
-Customer agrees to the foregoing and warrants that it is not located in, under the control of, or a national or resident of any prohibited country or on any prohibited party list; (v) contest Cato’s Intellectual Property Rights to the Cato IPR; (vi) use the Service that is installed on or embedded or included in any Hardware on any server or hardware other than the Hardware as delivered by Cato or its Partner; (vii) remove or add any labels, notices or logos to the Solutions, (viii) perform any act or be responsible to any omission that is illegal, including, without limitation, those enforcing censorship, privacy, government authority restrictions, or by accessing any blocked services, or in Cato’s discretion otherwise jeopardizes, destabilizes, interrupts or encumbers the Solutions and/or Cato’s Network or their servers and/or has a detrimental impact on Cato and/or Cato IPR and/or Cato’s Network; (ix) transmit or upload any spam, viruses, spyware or other harmful, infringing, obscene, threatening, libelous, illegal, disruptive or destructive content, messages or files, or send or store worms, time bombs, Trojan horses or other harmful or malicious code, files, scripts, agents or programs; (x) access any Solution and/or its servers through or use with the Solutions any unauthorized means, services or tools, including, without limitation, any data mining, robots, or similar automated means or data gathering and extraction tools, including, without limitation, in order to extract for re-utilization of any parts of the Solutions; (xi) use the Solution for any purpose other than as permitted by this Agreement, including all Orders; (xii) directly or indirectly conduct any penetration testing (including to users’ systems, network and/or servers) through or using the Solutions and/or their respective connectivity or networks, unless (a) Customer performs such testing to their own systems and applications through no use of the Solution; (b) Customer notifies Cato about it 30 days in advance and in writing and (c) it is done solely as part of its legal and obligatory auditing processes to assure the operation of the Solution, or for its internal security verification requirements.
+Customer shall not (and shall not allow any third party to) (i) copy, reproduce, sell, license (or sub-license), lease, loan, assign, transfer, or pledge the Solutions or any part thereof, or otherwise permit any third party to do any of the foregoing; (ii) modify, copy, display, disassemble, decompile, reverse engineer, revise or enhance or republish or create any derivative works or otherwise merge or utilize all or any part of the Solutions with or into any third party materials or components or attempt to access or discover the Service’s source code; (iii) place the Solution onto a server so that it is accessible via a public network or use the Solution for timesharing or for service bureau purposes; (iv) ship, transfer, or export the Solution or any component thereof or use the Solution in any manner prohibited by law, including without limitation to, sell, distribute, export or download Solutions into (or to a national or resident of) Cuba, Iran, Iraq, Libya, North Korea, Sudan, Lebanon, Syria or the Ukrainian regions of Crimea, Donetsk, Luhansk, Kherson and Zaporizhzhia, or otherwise in violation of any export or import restrictions, laws or regulations of the U.S. or Israel or any foreign agency or authority.
+Customer agrees to the foregoing and warrants that it is not located in, under the control of, or a national or resident of any prohibited country or on any prohibited party list; (v) contest Cato’s Intellectual Property Rights to the Cato IPR; (vi) use the Service that is installed on or embedded or included in any Hardware on any server or hardware other than the Hardware as delivered by Cato or its Partner; (vii) remove or add any labels, notices or logos to the Solutions, (viii) perform any act or be responsible to any omission that is illegal, including, without limitation, those enforcing censorship, privacy, government authority restrictions, or by accessing any blocked services, or in Cato’s discretion otherwise jeopardizes, destabilizes, interrupts or encumbers the Solutions and/or Cato’s Network or their servers and/or has a detrimental impact on Cato and/or Cato IPR and/or Cato’s Network; (ix) transmit or upload any spam, viruses, spyware or other harmful, infringing, obscene, threatening, libelous, illegal, disruptive or destructive content, messages or files, or send or store worms, time bombs, Trojan horses or other harmful or malicious code, files, scripts, agents or programs; (x) access any Solution and/or its servers through or use with the Solutions any unauthorized means, services or tools, including, without limitation, any data mining, robots, or similar automated means or data gathering and extraction tools, including, without limitation, in order to extract for re-utilization of any parts of the Solutions or to establish a back door to the Solution; (xi) use the Solution for any purpose other than as permitted by this Agreement, including all Orders; (xii) directly or indirectly conduct any penetration testing (including to users’ systems, network and/or servers) through or using the Solutions and/or their respective connectivity or networks, unless (a) Customer performs such testing to their own systems and applications through no use of the Solution; (b) Customer notifies Cato about it 30 days in advance and in writing and (c) it is done solely as part of its legal and obligatory auditing processes to assure the operation of the Solution, or for its internal security verification requirements.
 Whether Customer has violated any of the limitations set forth in this Section 5.2 shall reside within Cato’s sole discretion.
 If Cato determines a violation has occurred, Cato shall notify Customer of the violation and Customer shall be required to cease the violation immediately.
 Cato may also determine in its sole discretion whether to suspend or block the Customer Account.
-Cato shall use such remedy if and when such violation represents an imminent threat to Cato’s Network or if so directed by a court of competent authority.
+Cato shall use such remedy if and when there is an imminent threat to Cato’s Network or if so directed by a court of competent authority.
 In such cases Cato will: (i) suspend the Account only to the extent reasonably necessary to prevent any harm to Cato’s Network; (ii) use its reasonable efforts to promptly contact Customer and give Customer the opportunity to promptly change the configuration of its server(s) accordingly and/or work with Customer to promptly resolve the issues causing the suspension of the Account; and (iii) reinstate any suspended part of the Account immediately after any issue as above-mentioned has been resolved, provided if Cato determines that any such violation was willful or is unable to be adequately remedied, it may immediately terminate this Agreement and/or any impacted Order without penalty upon notice to Customer.

 6. IP OWNERSHIP